tassanai001/okx-scalping-bot/README.md

 1. Create Demo API keys from your OKX account
 2. Set `USE_SIMULATED_TRADING: true` in `config.js`
 3. Run the bot as normal

+## Risk Management

+The bot includes configurable risk management settings:

+- **Stop Loss**: Set as a percentage from entry price (default: 1.5%)
+- **Take Profit**: Set as a percentage from entry price (default: 3%)
+- **Position Sizing**: Uses a percentage of your available balance

+These values can be adjusted in the `config.js` file to match your risk tolerance and trading strategy.

 ## Important Notes